-Predictions shown in figure 7 have been obtained for model fibers with BFs roughly covering the range of BFs in the Wong et al. (1998) data.
+Predictions shown in fig. 6 have been obtained for model fibers with BFs roughly covering the range of BFs in the Wong et al. (1998) data.
 Consistent with the physiological data, the new model predictions for normal OHC and IHC function exhibit synchrony capture by F2 at moderate levels.
-Also seen in the model predictions is the transition in synchrony from F2 to F1 at higher intensities and the stimulus intensity at which the switch occurs is decreasing with increasing BF.
+Also seen in the model predictions is the transition in synchrony from F2 to F1 at higher intensities and the stimulus intensity at which the switch occurs is decreasing with incresing BF.
 The new model better predicts this switch in synchrony capture than the Bruce et al. model.

-In figure 8, the model predictions for normal fibers are predominantly within the range of values seen in the physiological data.
+In fig. 7, the model predictions for both normal and impaired fibers are predominantly within the range of values seen in the physiological data.
 Normal fibers synchronize almost exclusively to the formant frequency closest to their BFs.
 The small peak in F1 PR of the model predictions at 1 kHz is due to the harmonic distortion in the nonlinear BM filter.
-With impaired OHC and IHC function, model predictions of PRs fall within the range of single-fiber values for F1 and F3, but not for F2.
-Synchrony to F2 is overestimated in the BF region around F2.
-An upward shift in the peaks of F1 and F2 synchrony is observed in the model column: Results from the new model.
+With impaired OHC and IHC function, model predictions of PRs fall within the range of singlefiber values for F1, F2 and F3 quite reasonably.
+An upward shift in the peaks of F1 and F2 synchrony is observed in the model predictions, consistent with the physiological data.

-Fig. 7.
+Fig. 6.
 Normal power ratio (PR) data at high sound levels for four normal fibers with BFs as labeled.
 The solid and dashed lines, respectively, show the fraction of total power in the fiber's response that is synchronized to F1 and F2 combined (F1 & F2) or to F2 alone.
 Total power is the sum of the squares of the synchronized rates over the first 20 harmonics of the stimulus.
 F1 & F2 related power is the sum of the squares of the synchronized rates at the harmonics related to F1 and F2, which include the 5th, 7th, 10th, 12th, 15th, 17th and 20th harmonics.
 The F2 PR is the fraction of the total power that is phase-locked to the second formant (17th harmonic).
 The F1 & F2-related PR is the fraction of the total power contained in the f1 & F2-related harmonics.
 The lower and upper bounds of the shaded regions represents, respectively, the sound levels at which a loss of synchrony capture by F2 occurs and the component 2 threshold for F1.
 Left column: Redrawn from Fig.4 of Wong et al. (1988).
 Middle column: Results from Bruce et al. (2003).
-Right
+Right column: Results from the proposed model.

-Fig. 8. (a) Model predictions of normal power ratios for F1, F2 and F3 as a function of normal BF for stimulus intensities of 69 dB SPL. (b) Model predictions of impaired power ratios for the 3 formants as a function of impaired BF for stimulus intensities of 92 dB SPL.
-Thick lines show model predictions (Blue: Bruce et al. Model 2003, Red: New Model) and gray hatched area indicate the range of values observed in normal (a) and impaired (b) physiological data of Miller et al. (1997).
+Fig. 7. (a) Model predictions of normal power ratios for F1, F2 and F3 as a function of normal BF for stimulus intensities of 69 dB SPL. (b) Model predictions of impaired power ratios for the 3 formants as a function of impaired BF for stimulus intensities of 92 dB SPL.
+Thick lines show model predictions (Blue: Bruce et al. Model 2003, Red: Proposed Model) and gray hatched area indicate the range of values observed in normal (a) and impaired (b) physiological data of Miller et al. (1997).
 Vertical dashed lines show the formant frequencies.
-Predictions are shown for model $Q{10}$ values that are 50th percentile of the $Q{10}$ values for the normal (a) and impaired (b) physiological data.
+Predictions are shown for model Q10 values that are 50th percentile of the Q{10} values for the normal (a) and impaired (b) physiological data.
 PRs here include the phase-locked response to the first, second and third harmonics of the formant frequency, as long as the frequency of the harmonic is less than or equal to 5 kHz.